OHDSI/DatabaseConnector/cran-comments.md

-This update includes 1 bugfix (see NEWS.md), and modifies the System Requirements Java notation as requested by Prof. Ripley.
+This update includes 4 changes and 1 bugfix (see NEWS.md).

 ---